Solids, Liquids & Gases

 Our most popular show.
-It contains smokes, clouds, slimes, slushy polymers and many surprises the students love.
+It has smokes, clouds, slimes, slushy polymers and many surprises that students love.

-* phase changes using physical and chemical changes
+- Phase changes using physical and chemical change

 - Many fun examples of changes in state of matter

 - Great fun!
 Engagement guaranteed!